pavoldanis/este/Readme.md

 Este.js - The evolutionary JavaScript Framework and Dev Stack
 -------------------------------------------------------

+  - statically compiled CoffeeScript
+  - Google Closure Tools
+  - Mocha tests
+  - Stylus styles
+  - Dev Node.js server
+  - Este.js framework
+    - a lot of classes
+    - MVC mobile first framework
+  - settings and snippets for Sublime Text
+  - run.coffee

 With Este.js, just run one script to automatically update deps.js, run all your Mocha unit tests, and compile CoffeeScript, Stylus, and Soy templates.
-Browser is automatically reloaded or styles are updated if source file change.
+LiveReload supported.

 Tested on and compatible for OSX, Linux, and Windows.

 The bulk of the application is a well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
 This allows you to write powerful and efficient code for mobile devices and browsers.

 Consider it boilerplate for mobile first development, an offline capable MVC web application, streamlined for the developer user experience.